grokking-sc/grokking-sc/comments.md

         fixed, added `paper_examples.sc` in examples
 * the formatting of the section "Paper Claims" in the README can be improved fixed
+* fix the errors Invalid hexadecimal escape sequence and all_examples is not defined in index.html (the drop-down list "Select example..." is empty) fixed